Infrastructure-as-code-Automation/bicep-registry-modules/avm/res/azure-stack-hci/cluster/deployment-setting/README.md

 - Required: Yes
 - Type: securestring

-### Parameter: `keyVaultName`

-The name of the key vault to be used for storing secrets for the HCI cluster.

-- Required: Yes
-- Type: string

 ### Parameter: `networkIntents`

 An array of Network ATC Network Intent objects that define the Compute, Management, and Storage network configuration for the cluster.